Youngermaster/My-Portfolio/README.md

 # My Portfolio

-This is my personal portfolio made with Next.js.
+This is my personal portfolio made with React.

 ## Base
 I used this [video](https://youtu.be/3HNyXCPDQ7Q) is used as a base.